JJCamachoVargas/MLHadoop/README.md

 # MLHadoop
-This repository contains Machine-Learning MapReduce codes for Hadoop which are written from scratch (without using any package or library).
-E.g. Prediction (Linear and Logistic Regression), Clustering (K-Means), Classification (KNN).
+This repository contains Machine-Learning MapReduce codes for Hadoop which are written from scratch (without using any package or library). e.g. Prediction Algorithms (Linear and Logistic Regression - Iterative Version), Clustering Algorithm (K-Means Clustering), Classification Algorithm (KNN Classifier).

 Language used: Java
 IDE used: Eclipse IDE with HDT (Hadoop Development Tools) plugin installed.